-In my previous post, I suggested that the English Beefsteak Clubs (see the history laid out compactly by Wikipedia here) must have influenced the New York “beefsteak” dinner and creation of New York’s Beefsteak Club.
+In a previous post, I suggested that the English Beefsteak Clubs (see the history laid out compactly by Wikipedia here) must have influenced the New York “beefsteak” dinner and creation of New York’s Beefsteak Club.
 The latter was associated with the Morgue, a 58th Street hall near a liquor store which often hosted beefsteaks in the 1890s.

 A beefsteak is an informal, communal dinner, rooted in New York City and adjacent regions from the later-1800s until WW II.
-It survived in some outlying regions, Passaic, NJ for example, and is now undergoing revival in Manhattan and other cities.
+It has survived in some outlying regions, Passaic, NJ for example, and is now undergoing revival in Manhattan and other cities.

 On Twitter, my attention was directed to an 1896 New York World story which credited the beefsteak phenomenon to a William Anton (Billy) Miller.
 He was a German immigrant who took over a bar called Shannon’s Corner in the 7th Ward.
-That area fronted on the East River, the Lower East Side, near docks and butcher shops and meat processing factories.
+That area fronted on the East River, the Lower East Side, near docks,! butcher shops and meat processing factories.
 It was not a prosperous district, and saloons and taverns proliferated.

 The 1893 story adds interesting detail on how Miller’s idea spread, involving in part a name well-known to beer fans today – Yuengling.

-It is possible, but a couple of points.
-We have to separate the dinner from a club of the same name.
-I believe it is unlikely that the albeit loosely-structured Beefsteak Club in the 1897 Tribune story I referenced yesterday was not inspired by the English Beefsteak Club.
+It is possible, but a couple of points: We have to separate the dinner event from a club of the same name.
+I believe it unlikely that the albeit loosely-structured Beefsteak Club mentioned in the 1897 Tribune story I referenced yesterday was not inspired by the English Beefsteak Club.

 The point is, the English institution was certainly known in New York, despite the airy statement in the 1893 Tribune account that no such entity existed in Europe.
 The English club was originally connected to men of the stage.
 So was New York’s club mentioned.
 This suggests to me a London influence in the latter’s formation and purpose.

 Whether the 58th Street Beefsteak Club created the dinner as a thing is less certain.
-The fact that two 1890s accounts credit Miller with the idea cannot be easily discounted.
+The fact that two 1890s accounts credit Miller with the idea cannot be easily dismissed.
 Still, I don’t rule out that such accounts are “heroic” in nature.
-It can surprisingly difficult to trace the origins of a given food or drink even within one generation let alone two.
+It can surprisingly difficult to trace the origins of a given food or drink even within one generation, let alone two.
 (Who really started the Cosmopolitan, Black IPA, poutine, the smoothie?).

-Look at the elements of his meal: sliced steak on bread, sherry, ale, and celery, or it was later grafted on.
+Look at the elements of his meal: sliced steak on bread, sherry, ale, and celery, or as later grafted on.
 All are typically British foods and drinks.
 Why would a typical American, of the lower ranks of society, drink sherry before beer, for example?
 Why not whiskey, gin, or cocktail?
 Or nothing?

-It is probably the same for the beefsteak-as-quasi-public dinner.
+It is probably the same for the beefsteak as quasi-public dinner.

 I consulted by the way two (excellent) books on Google Books on the history of eating and restaurants in New York, one by William Grimes.
-I don’t find they add anything to this discussion.
+I don’t find that they add anything to this discussion.

-[A third part to this discussion immediately follows].
+A third part to this discussion immediately follows.